deciduously/music/post.md

 }
 ```

 We want to be able to parse these from strings like "A4" instead.
-This has a few oddities - multiple accidentals need to reuce to just one, and adjacent notes like `E` and `F` shoudln't ever try to represent a note in between.
-There's no such thing as `F♭`.
-This test is long, see [the GitHub file]() for the full source.

-// TODO this should start with StandardPitch::default() and use get_offset()
+// TODO this should start with PianoKey::default() and use get_offset()

 ```rust
 fn main() {